nik-bykoff/doc-flow/README.md

 ### 7. MVP Completion Criteria
 - User can register and log in.
-- User can create and edit pages and notes.
+- User can create and edit documents and notes.
 - Documents can be grouped by tags and in folders.
 - Document search works.
 - Dropbox integration for file storage is available.